aws-samples/step-functions-workflows-collection/quorum-with-parallel-pattern/README.md

 - One of them is a time out, while the other three are actual flows.
 For the purposes of this pattern I have added two but it can be any number.
 - The time out flow waits for 15 seconds and completes the execution of the Parallel state if the quorum is not met by then.
 - The other three flows use the following logic.
-    - Check for any process to see if it completed (this is a Pass state in this pattern, but it could be any call to check, say, for RDS backup completion, or completion of an AWS Batch job triggered earlier, etc).
-If it is not completed, wait for 5 seconds and check again.
+    - Start off the processes, which in this example, is simulated with a Lambda function.
+This could be replaced with any synchronous process, or an asynchronous process with a polling mechanism.
-    - If the process completed, it will update the DynamoDB table with the name of the process.
+    - If the process completed, it will update the DynamoDB table's appropriate field (either `successful_processes` or `failed_processes`) with the name of the process.
     - After making the DynamoDB update, it checks the DynamoDB table to see if its completion causes the quorum to be met.
-It does by counting the processes completed against the "quorum" input passed to the workflow.
+It does by counting the processes successully completed against the "quorum" input passed to the workflow.
     - If the quorum is met it raise an "error", which is needed to break out of this parallel flow.
 For your business need this might not be an actual error scenario, but it is still implemented as an error, so that the flow can move out of the Parallel step
     - If the quorum is not met, it will just move forward waiting for other flows to complete.
 The idea is that each flow checks quorum after its own completion.
 So whichever flow's completion causes the quorum condition to be met will trigger an "error" and break out of the parallel state
 - The Parallel state has 2 catch statement in its error handling, one to receive the time out error, and the other to receive the "error" thrown by the 3 flows.
 To reiterate, the "errors" by the 3 parallel flows are not actual errors in terms of your business logic but is just used to move control to outside the Parallel step.
+- The final state retrieves the item from the DynamoDB table which ends up being the Step Function's output.
+Any process that calls the step function can use this output to understand what happened, which processes succeeded, which ones failed etc.

 ## Image
 ![image](./resources/statemachine.png)